Wilkins (singer)

-Wilkins (born 1953) is a Puerto Rican pop music singer and composer.
+Wilkins (born March 10, 1953) is a Puerto Rican pop music singer and composer.

 Early years

-Wilkins (birth name: Germán Wilkins Vélez Ramírez) was born in the city of Mayagüez, Puerto Rico, but raised in Mexico City, Mexico.
+Wilkins (birth name: Germán Wilkins Vélez Ramírez was born in the city of Mayagüez, Puerto Rico, but raised in Mexico City, Mexico.
 His father, Germán Vélez Forestier, was a radio announcer and part-time singer (he was Mon Rivera's singing partner at the beginning of Mon's career in El Duo Huasteca).
-As a child, he enjoyed putting on a "show" for his loved ones, which included his sister Bruni Vélez, who would later become a newscaster and TV journalist in Puerto Rico.
+As a child, Wilkins enjoyed putting on a "show" for his loved ones, which included his sister Bruni Vélez, who would later become a newscaster and TV journalist in Puerto Rico.
 Wilkins joined the high school choir where he sang solo.
 During his free time, he sang as back-up for local groups.

 Back in Puerto Rico

 The family returned to Puerto Rico in 1971, and while seeking a degree in Biology at the University of Puerto Rico - Mayaguez, Wilkins decided to pursue a formal singing career.
 In 1973, Wilkins made his recording debut with an album titled Wilkins (produced by Tito Puente), which was followed in 1974 and in 1975 with the recordings of the albums Por Tu Rumbo (By Your Path) and a second Wilkins, respectively.
 The albums' successes were followed by several successful concerts, both in Puerto Rico and Latin America.
-Wilkins' music has also been popular in (Germany) and Japan.
+Wilkins' music has also been popular in Germany and Japan.
 Wilkins became the first pop music performer to sing in the Luis A. Ferré Performing Arts Center in San Juan, Puerto Rico, which was only reserved for classical music performers.

 In 1980, Wilkins released Respiraré (I Will Breathe) which was named best recording of the year by ASCAP.
 He was twice named by Billboard and ASCAP as the singer and composer of the year.
 In 1988, Wilkins participated in the film Salsa, as a homeless person, starring Robby Rosa alongside the likes of Celia Cruz and Tito Puente.
 In the movie, he sang the song "Margarita", which he composed and which is also included in his Paraiso Perdido album.
 "Margarita" became one of his greatest "hits" and he won Gold Record Awards in Puerto Rico, Latin America, the United States, Norway, Sweden, Germany, Greece, Egypt, South Africa and the Philippines.